MariSmartSourceCode/MariSmart/README.md

 ## Cases

-We refactor 9 real-world cases into MariSmart contracts, which are under /MariSmart_Verifier/Cases, with a src.sol for original smart contracts, a standard.sol for refactored ones, and a UPPAAL model as the xml file.
+We refactor 9 real-world cases into MariSmart contracts, which are under /Cases, with a src.sol for original smart contracts, a standard.sol for the refactored verision, and a xml file for the UPPAAL model.

+## Requirements

+We extract 26 domain-specific requirements and model them as TCTL formulas, which are under /MariSmart_Verifier/properties.

 ## Verification